 FAQs

 You do not need to flip wings if you bake them on a wire rack because the air is circulating around them.
-We still like to turn the baking tray halfway through to avoid any hot spots in the oven, but physically flipping them isn't necessary.
+I still like to turn the baking tray halfway through to avoid any hot spots in the oven, but physically flipping them isn’t necessary.

-Flip the chicken wings halfway through if you're baking them directly on a baking sheet.
+Only flip the chicken wings halfway through if you’re baking them directly on a baking sheet.

 Always add sauce towards the end of baking or toss baked chicken wings in the sauce when they're done.
 The sugar in a sauce can burn, especially if you're baking them at a higher heat.